Ambulance Data Submission - FHIR API

 This API can only be used where there is a legal basis to do so.
 Make sure you have a valid use case before you go too far with your development.
 You must do this before you can go live (see ‘Onboarding’ below).

-Use Messaging Exchange for Social care and Health (MESH) to receive error notifications from DPS for this API.
+- Messaging Exchange for Social care and Health (MESH) - use this API to receive error notifications from DPS

 API status and roadmap